April 2023 | 2336 words | 9-minute read

-Tata International has a mix of employees, from office to manufacturing plants and workshops.
-The company uses diverse listening posts, from two-way communication forums such as interactions with management to information and knowledge sharing platforms.
-The interactive online and offline channels, aligned to individual target groups encourage communication cutting across hierarchy and business.
+Tata International has a mix of employees, working in offices, manufacturing plants and workshops.
+The company uses diverse listening posts, from two-way communication forums such as interactions with management and information and knowledge sharing platforms.
+The interactive online and offline channels, aligned to individual target groups, encourage communication, cutting across hierarchy and business.
 The company is also vigilant about international labour market and government policies so that employee policies relevantly support its transformation plans.

 In the age of digital

-In today’s VUCA (volatile, uncertain, complex, and ambiguous) world, agility is key to embrace complex and unpredictable situations.
-To move along in a sure-footed way, Tata International is constantly balancing dynamism to ensure quick response to challenges and opportunities, with reliability and efficiency through stable attributes.
+In today’s VUCA (volatile, uncertain, complex, and ambiguous) world, agility is key to embracing complex and unpredictable situations.
+To move along in a sure-footed way, Tata International is constantly balancing dynamism with reliability and efficiency through stable attributes, to ensure quick response to challenges and opportunities.

-In early 1970s, the company set up a leather tannery in Dewas, India, on 100 acres of barren land leased from the government.
-Under the guidance of chairman Mr Sumant Moolgaonkar, 15,000 trees were flown in from the Tata Power nursery in Pune to turn this into the lush green area that it is today.
-The area was famous in Tata folklore for its population of peacocks, deer and other small wildlife.
-Even today, sighting a peacock is a high point in the day for employees and visitors alike.
+In the early 1970s, the company set up a leather tannery in Dewas, Madhya Pradesh, on 100 acres of barren land leased from the government.
+Under the guidance of the-then chairman Sumant Moolgaonkar, 15,000 trees were flown in from the Tata Power nursery in Pune, Maharashtra, to turn this land into the lush green landscape it is today.
+The area is famous for its population of peacocks, deer and other small wildlife.
+Sighting a peacock is a high point of the day for employees and visitors alike.

-As sustainability gains currency in the face of existential challenges, Tata International aims to strengthen its environmental, social and governance framework.
-The manufacturing businesses consciously endeavour to minimize the impact on environment and take actions to reduce their carbon footprint.
+As sustainability gains currency, Tata International aims to strengthen its environmental, social and governance framework.
+The manufacturing businesses have always endeavoured to minimise their impact on the environment and taken actions to reduce their carbon footprint.

-While ‘customer centricity’ continues to be at the core of Tata International’s business mantra, the need to strengthen the company and fully realise the benefits of being a diversified company, has pushed it to begin work on some critical areas of operations.
-As the global landscape and Tata group’s vision evolves, Tata International is constantly exploring opportunities to fulfil its vision to be globally significant in each of its chosen businesses by 2025.
+While customer centricity continues to be at the core of Tata International’s business mantra, the need to strengthen and fully realise the benefits of being a diversified company has pushed it to begin work on some critical areas of operation.
+As the global landscape and the vision of Tata group evolves, the company is constantly exploring opportunities to fulfil its vision to be globally significant in each of its chosen businesses by 2025.

 Steel was one of the earliest trade commodities in Tata International’s portfolio.
-Customers are served today across 50 countries, catering to the requirements of ferrous industries, including primary steel-making units, foundries, steel plants, and the aluminium industry in the Americas, Europe, Asia, the Indian sub-continent, and the Middle East and Africa.
+Today, the company serves customers across 50 countries, while catering to the requirements of ferrous industries, including primary steel-making units, foundries, steel plants, and the aluminium industry in the Americas, Europe, Asia, the Indian sub continent, the Middle East and Africa.

-Tata International in its earlier avatar traded in steam coal.
-The business now caters to the Asian raw material needs.
-Amongst the top private trading houses in India and Vietnam, the company is engaged primarily in trading steam coal, coking coal, iron ore and base metals.
-Value addition in India includes stock and sale of thermal coal in Vizag and New Mangalore ports.
+Tata International, in its earlier avatar, traded in steam coal.
+The business now aims to cater to Asian raw material needs.
+One of the top private trading houses in India and Vietnam, the company is engaged primarily in trading steam coal, coking coal, iron ore and base metals.
+Value addition in India includes stock and sale of thermal coal in Visakhapatnam and New Mangalore ports.

-In its early journey Tata International traded in products such as shrimp, frog legs, pomfret and prawns, spices, and some agro commodities.
+In its early years, Tata International traded in a few marine and agri products, such as shrimp, frog legs, pomfret and prawns, spices, and some agro commodities.
 Decades later, the company forayed into trading of select agricultural products such as sugar and sugar products, pulses and grains, and oil and oilseeds.

 Tata International offers commercial vehicles, farm and construction equipment as well as spares and services from multiple brands across Africa.
 Retail finance solutions include leases to acquire various vehicle types.